lejpiodan-ux/Sql_Code_Examples/Window_Function/Customer_Order_Timeline_Analysis/readme.md

 ## Results

-Raport enables to track each customer order history, identify growing or dropping trends in purchased orders
+Raport enables tracking each customer's order history, identify growing or dropping trends in purchased orders

-Writted by Piotr Leja
+Written by Piotr Leja